tbaghfalaki/ZI/Exam1.md

 formSurv = Surv(survtime, death) ~ w1 + w2,
 ```

-This versatile package supports a wide range of distributional assumptions, encompassing Gaussian, Gamma, inverse Gaussian, Weibull, exponential, beta, Poisson, negative binomial, logarithmic, Bell, generalized Poisson, and binomial distributions.
+This versatile package supports a wide range of distributional assumptions, encompassing Poisson, negative binomial, and generalized Poisson.
 Further elaboration on the model's specifics can be found in Ganjali et al. (2024).

 These joint models are operationalized through two pivotal functions: (1) "ZIJMCV", facilitating joint modeling with a proportional hazard sub-model and a piecewise constant baseline hazard, considering associations based on the current values, and (2) "ZISRE," enabling joint modeling with a Weibull sub-model by incorporating a shared random effects model.
 At first, we consider the first one: